Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models: Method

 The vast majority of orthogonal transformations applied to an image will not correspond to an intuitive image transformation.
 However, a number of these transformations do.
 Below, we enumerate the orthogonal transformations which we consider, all of which can be seen in the illusions in~\cref{fig:teaser} unless otherwise specified.

 \mypar{Identity.} The simplest transformation we consider is the identity transformation.
 Using this view allows us to optimize the untransformed image to align with a chosen prompt.

-\mypar{Standard Image Manipulations.} We also consider \textbf{spatial rotations} of an image, which are fundamentally permutations of pixels.
-Permutation matrices are in turn orthogonal.
+\mypar{Standard Image Manipulations.} We also consider \textbf{spatial rotations} of an image, which can be viewed as permutations of pixels.
+This works because permutations are in turn orthogonal.
 However, caution must be exercised when applying a rotation view, as common anti-aliasing operations such as bilinear sampling will modify the statistics of the noise.
 We discuss this further in~\cref{sec:failures}. \textbf{Spatial reflections} are also permutations of pixels.
 As such we can use these views to generate illusions.
 Finally, we implement an approximation to \textbf{skewing} by rolling columns of pixels by different displacements.

-\mypar{General Permutations.} We have already considered the special cases of spatial rotation, reflection, and skews but we can also consider more exotic permutations.
-For example, we can divide an image into jigsaw pieces and rearrange these pieces to generate {\bf ``polymorphic" jigsaw puzzles}.
+\mypar{General Permutations.} We have already considered the special cases of spatial rotation, reflection, and skews but we can also consider other permutations.
+For example, we can divide an image into jigsaw pieces and rearrange these pieces to generate jigsaw puzzles with two solutions---what we call {\bf ``polymorphic" jigsaw puzzles}.
 Implementation details can be found in~\cref{sec:apdx_jigsaw}.

 We also consider the extreme case of sampling a {\bf completely random permutation} of pixels and treating it as our view.
 Additionally, we can reduce the complexity of this by considering {\bf permutations of square patches}, rather than pixels.
 Examples of these illusions can be found in~\cref{fig:permutations} and are discussed in~\cref{sec:qualitative}.